Charlie Morton (pitcher): Pittsburgh Pirates (2009–2015)

 On June 3, 2009, the Braves traded Morton with Gorkys Hernández and Jeff Locke to the Pittsburgh Pirates in exchange for Nate McLouth.
 He made his first start with the Pirates on June 10 pitching an inning against the Atlanta Braves, while Jeff Karstens got the win.
 On June 28, he received his first decision, a loss to the Kansas City Royals.
-On July 3, 2009, he won his first game pitching 6 innings of 1 hit baseball against the Florida Marlins.
-On September 30, 2009, he pitched a complete game 4 hitter with 8 strikeouts against the Chicago Cubs.
-His 2009 record in 18 starts was 5 wins and 9 losses, a 4.55 ERA, 97 innings pitched and 62 strikeouts, 40 walks, 7 home runs, 5 hit batsmen, .276 average against, and a 1.46 WHIP.
+On July 3, 2009, he won his first game, pitching 6 innings of 1 hit baseball against the Florida Marlins.
+On September 30, 2009, he pitched a complete game 4-hitter with 8 strikeouts against the Chicago Cubs.
+His 2009 record in 18 starts was 5 wins and 9 losses, a 4.55 ERA, 97 innings pitched, and 62 strikeouts, 40 walks, 7 home runs, 5 hit batsmen, .276 average against, and a 1.46 WHIP.

 Morton began 2010 spring training as a member of the Pirates' starting rotation.
-He struggled losing all five starts in April and finishing the month with a 12.57 earned run average (ERA).
-However Morton delivered a promising performance on April 30, 2010, against the Los Angeles Dodgers, striking out 8 in six innings of work while allowing six runs (only three earned).
-That game he was dealt a loss as the Pirates only provided him with two runs of support.
-He earned his first win of the season on May 5 against the Chicago Cubs striking out three in a 4–2 decision.
-However he lost each of his next four starts, dropping his record on the season to 1–9 with a 9.35 ERA.
+He struggled, losing all five starts in April and finishing the month with a 12.57 earned run average (ERA).
+However, Morton delivered a promising performance on April 30, 2010, against the Los Angeles Dodgers, striking out 8 in six innings of work while allowing six runs (only three earned).
+In that game, he was dealt a loss as the Pirates only provided him with two runs of support.
+He earned his first win of the season on May 5 against the Chicago Cubs, striking out three in a 4–2 decision.
+However, he lost each of his next four starts, dropping his record on the season to 1–9 with a 9.35 ERA.
 A day after suffering his 9th loss against the Cincinnati Reds, the Pirates placed him on the 15-day disabled list with shoulder fatigue.
 After recovering, he was assigned to the Pirates Triple-A affiliate Indianapolis Indians.

-Speaking before his first start with the Indians, Morton said "I was pressing.
-I wasn't being myself on the mound those last couple times I went out there in Pittsburgh.
+Speaking before his first start with the Indians, Morton said, "I was pressing.
+I wasn't being myself on the mound those last couple of times I went out there in Pittsburgh.
 There was so much going on in my mind.
-At the end of last year, I finished strong, I got a glimpse of what I could do, truly, in the big leagues, going out there and going deep into games, being competitive, being someone who was pretty good.
+At the end of last year, I finished strong, I got a glimpse of what I could do, truly, in the big leagues, going out there and going deep into games, being competitive, and being someone who was pretty good.
 I wanted to be out there for myself and because I care about this team and organization.
 At the same time, though, after that last one, that last start, because I care about these guys is why, exactly, I knew I couldn't go back out there again."